dotimothy/scucomplexfires/README.md

 # scucomplexfires

 A clean and lightweight website to provide essential information, resources, and links about the SCU Lightning Complex Fires.
-Featuring an Energy-Efficent Mode to save battery while looking for resources.
+Featuring an energy-ffficent dark mode to save battery while looking for resources.

+Made by:
+Timothy Do (dotimothy)
+Bennett Nguyen (bennettnguyen)
+Wilson Nguyen (PotatoParser)